hchocobar/hchocobar/README.md

 Greeting!

-I'm a bachelor of engineering in computer science with over 30 years of experience.
+I'm a B.E. in Computer Science with over 30 years of experience.
 I'm a Full Stack Developer and Data Science enthusiast.
 I'm a Professor and Senior Mentor as well.

 ## ℹ️ More About Me